asanders4205/asanders4205/README.md

     - Programmed on a Raspberry Pi 4
     - User Interface in (C++ / QT)
     - DevOps & Version Control for the team via Git
-  - Sentiment Analysis on Truth Social and Bluesky
 - CueTeddy - Robotic Teddy Bear for dementia / alzheimer's patients
   - Programmed on Raspberry Pi
   - Improved UX code and added UX features